-Melanie Noblit-Gambino is an Authorized Continuum Movement Teacher and has been studying intensively with Continuum founder Emilie Conrad for over 25 years.
-Melanie regularly assists Emilie in teaching on the east coast.
+Melanie Noblit-Gambino is an authorized Continuum Movement teacher and has been studying intensively with Continuum founder Emilie Conrad for more than 25 years.
+Melanie regularly assists Emilie in teaching on the East Coast.
 Melanie is passionate about Continuum and teaching.
 The philosophy of Continuum is the basis for all of Melanie’s work and for how she lives her life.

-Melanie is a Registered Somatic Movement Therapist as well as a Registered Somatic Movement Educator through ISMETA.
-Melanie has a passion for exploring and integrating several multitraditional and interdisciplinary arts including nature awareness and philosophy, expressive and healing arts and CAM therapies, dance, theater, voice, music, yoga, tai chi and chi kung and various other movement and meditation arts, and spiritual counseling and chaplaincy work.
-Melanie calls this blend of interrelated arts, Form and Fluidity or fluidform.
+Melanie is a registered Somatic Movement therapist and registered Somatic Movement educator through ISMETA.
+Melanie has a passion for exploring and integrating several multitraditional and interdisciplinary arts, including nature awareness and philosophy, expressive and healing arts and CAM therapies, dance, theatre, voice, music, yoga, tai chi, chi kung, and various other movement and meditation arts, and spiritual counseling and chaplaincy work.
+Melanie calls this blend of interrelated arts “form and fluidity” or fluidform.

-Melanie’s work in the Somatic Field is widespread and varied.
-Melanie is also a graduate of the Upledger Institute in Cranio-Sacral Therapy I & II and SER I & II as well as a graduate of the Ohashi Institute of Shiatsu.
-She has been teaching movement and meditation for over 30 years and has a private healing practice in Westchester County NY.
-She is an Ordained Minister of Healing and holds a BA and MA in Natural Theology and Sacred Healing from the HLCC Seminary.
-Melanie did her clinical training and research and was employed for over ten years in various hospitals, universities and rehab centers including Columbia/New York Presbyterian Medical Center, NY Medical Academy, Westchester Medical Center, New York Medical College, Cabrini Hospital and Blythedale Childrens Hospital.
+Melanie’s work in the somatic field is widespread and varied.
+Melanie is also a graduate of the Upledger Institute in Cranio-Sacral Therapy I & II and SER I & II and a graduate of the Ohashi Institute of Shiatsu.
+She has been teaching movement and meditation for more than 30 years and has a private healing practice in Westchester County, N.Y..
+She is an ordained minister of healing and holds a BA and MA in natural theology and sacred healing from the HLCC Seminary.
+Melanie did her clinical training and research and was employed for more than t10 years in various hospitals, universities, and rehab centers, including Columbia/New York Presbyterian Medical Center, NY Medical Academy, Westchester Medical Center, New York Medical College, Cabrini Hospital, and Blythedale Childrens Hospital.

 Email Melanie Noblit-Gambino at email@example.com